Vinny Magalhães: Grappling career

 At the 2015 ADCC Tournament, Magalhães won the bronze medal in the 99 kg and over division.
-All his wins came by submission, including a twister against Rodrigo Artilheiro in the quarterfinals..
+All his wins came by submission, including a twister against Rodrigo Artilheiro in the quarterfinals.

+Magalhães was invited to compete in the over 99 kg division at the 2024 ADCC World Championship.
+He lost a decision to Damon Ramos in the opening round.